If you’re a tinkerer, maker, engineer, roboticist, or worse, we totally understand.

 Working closely with Innovation First Inc., the creators of the VEX line of robot products, we helped design the Linux-based VEXpro robot controller for advanced robotics projects.
 The VEXpro was based on the Qwerk design and added more I/O and an LCD display.

-The GigaPan robotic camera mount is still being sold, but we designed and manufactured the first units in partnership with the CMU Create Lab and NASA Ames IRG.
+The GigaPan robotic camera mount is still being sold, but we designed and manufactured the first Gigapan design in partnership with the CMU Create Lab and NASA Ames IRG.
 GigaPan makes it easy to take gigapixel panoramas, and it introduced gigapixel photography to a wide audience.
 GigaPan Systems was later formed to support the growing GigaPan community.
 The unit pictured above was the design that photographed the widely-publicized gigapixel image of Obama’s 2009 inauguration.

 Working with GigaPan Systems, we helped design the GigaPan Epic line of robotic camera mounts.
 The Epic Pro won the 2010 Popular Photography Editor’s Choice Award.
 The Gigapan Epic camera mounts are being sold through GigaPan Systems.

 Pixy (CMUcam5) is another partnership with CMU and the latest version of the CMUcam line of color vision systems.
 Pixy is faster, smaller, easier to use, and costs less than previous CMUcams.
 We’re super excited to see what you’ll do with it!
+And we’re super excited to keep extending it’s capabilities!